 Funeral flowers are an integral but often expensive enhancement to a funeral service.
 US Funerals Online partners with BloomsToday to offer our visitors a 25% – 50% discount on funeral flower orders.

 Visit our Funeral Flowers page or phone toll-free at (800) 317-4807.

 No, embalming is not required by law.
 However, some funeral homes may have a policy that requires embalming if a public viewing or open casket service is to be held.
 If you do not wish to have your loved one embalmed and are having a timely cremation or burial, refrigerated storage should be an adequate method of preservation.

 What are my options for purchasing a casket or alternative container?

-Caskets can be purchased from a casket retailer these days from as little as $995.
-There are a select number of high street casket retailers, and a great number of online retailers.
-Most offer expedited shipping if required, or standard shipping with delivery in 3 working days.
+Caskets can be purchased from a casket retailer these days for as little as $995.
+There are a select number of high-street casket retailers and a great number of online retailers.
+Most offer expedited shipping if required or standard shipping with delivery in 3 working days.

 What are burial and cemetery plot requirements in New Jersey?

 Non-sectarian cemeteries are regulated by the New Jersey Cemetery Board, operated by the N.J.
 Division of Consumer Affairs.
 There is no law that stipulates that a burial vault is legally required, although many cemeteries have regulations in place that require burial vaults for interment in a plot on their site.

 This is largely to protect the integrity of the ground but is, of course, a significant additional cost.
 You should also carefully check the cemetery regulations about what memorial marker you can erect and how long you may have to wait after the burial, what perpetual care is included, what the opening and closing fees are, and what options you have to re-sell the plot should it not be required at a later date.
 The purchase of a cemetery plot can be an extremely complex and costly aspect of the funeral expenses, so do ensure you check your cemetery contract carefully.